amykapernick/modern_front_end_fundamentals/docs/modern-css/docs.md

 ### 2.2.4 Styling Fallbacks

-If you’re having to support [older browsers that don’t support](https://caniuse.com/css-grid) CSS Grid, you can use the [`@supports` query](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports) to check for browser support first, and use flexbox or another layout method.
+If you're having to support [older browsers that don't support](https://caniuse.com/css-grid) CSS Grid, you can use the [`@supports` query](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports) to check for browser support first, and use flexbox or another layout method.

 ```css
 @supports(grid-template-columns: 20px) {